-- SAS dataset (currently in V7/V8 for Windows/Unix format - sas7bdat).
+- SAS dataset (currently in V9 for Windows format).

 Degree of Difficulty

-How hard is it going to be for me to find and extract anything?
+How hard is it going to be for you to find and extract anything using Dexter?
 This is the question that is utmost in the minds of most people who are coming to this application for the first time.

 from the Census then this is probably not the tool for you - at least not without assistance.
 This tool is aimed at a fairly sophisticated and probably